sysgears/apollo-universal-starter-kit/README.md

 my_component.ios.jsx
 ```

-In case you only want to use it for `web` and do not intend to later add `mobile` version, you can omit `.web.jsx` extension and just use `my_component.jsx`.
+In case you only want to use it for `web` and do not intend to later add `mobile` version, you can omit `.web.jsx` extension
+and just use `my_component.jsx`.
 Same applies if you just wish to use it for `mobile`.

 Currently `counter` example is implemented to support web and mobile version.
-If you want to try running `counter_show.jsx` as `universal` component, just delete or rename `counter_show.web.jsx` and you can see how the same component can be used for both web and mobile.
+If you want to try running `counter_show.jsx`
+as `universal` component, just delete or rename `counter_show.web.jsx` and you can see how the same component can be used
+for both web and mobile.

 ### Known issues
-Currently we do not jet support persisted queries.
-This can be used in this starter kit currently only for web, but it is planed in the future.
+Currently we do not yet support persisted queries.
+This can be used in this starter kit currently only for web, but it is
+planed in the future.

 ## Contributors